spyrostsat/AMSEEAS/README.md

 ___
 This is the official repository of the paper "**Advancing surrogate-based optimization of time-expensive environmental problems through adaptive multi-model search**".
 It contains the implementation and supplementary material of our work.

-The manuscript introduces a new surrogate-based global optimization algorithm, namely the Adaptive Multi-Surrogate Enhanced Evolutionary Annealing Simplex (**AMSEEAS**).
+The manuscript introduces a new surrogate-based global optimization algorithm, namely the Adaptive Multi-Surrogate Enhanced Evolutionary Annealing Simplex (**AMSEEAS**) algorithm.
 AMSEEAS exploits the strengths of multiple surrogate models, that are combined via a roulette-type mechanism, for selecting a specific metamodel to be activated in every iteration.

 AMSEEAS is built as an extension upon its precursor **SEEAS**, which is a single-surrogate-based optimization method.